xapp-ai/documentation/help/integrations/integration-housecall-pro.md

 ### Connect your Housecall Pro account to XAPP AI

 Allow XAPP AI access to your Housecall Pro instance, we'll manage customer requests, locations, scheduling, and notes on your account.

-#### 1. Navigate to the App Store (top right on your Housecall Pro account)
+#### Step 1.
+Navigate to the App Store (top right on your Housecall Pro account)

 <div style={{width: '40%'}}>